Scientific Name

 How to Grow and Care for Conophytum pageae

 Light: This succulent needs bright light but does not like too much direct sun.
 To avoid sunburn, place your C. pageae in a position to receive a few hours of full sun in cooler periods of the day.
-The plant stretch if it needs more light.
+The plant stretches if it needs more light.

 Soil: C. pageae thrives best in porous soil mixes that allow water to drain away quickly.
-Use a commercial potting mix specially designed for growing succulents or make your own.
+Use a commercial potting mix specially designed for growing succulents, or make your own.

-Fertilizing: This small succulent is a light feeder and does not need fertilizer if it is repotted every two years.
+Fertilizing: This small succulent is a light feeder and does not need fertilizer if repotted every two years.

 Repotting: The best time to repot C. pageae is at the beginning of the period of active growth, but repotting can be done almost any time while the plant is actively growing.